-Key staff need to be aware of all sensory stimuli within their environment and know where and when sensory triggers need to be reduced for pupils e.g. turn off the music/provide headphones, use visual stimuli to remind class of expected noise levels.
+Key staff need to be aware of all sensory stimuli within their environment and know where and when sensory triggers need to be reduced for pupils e.g. turn off the music/provide ear defenders, use visual stimuli to remind class of expected noise levels.

-Staff know to also consider the impact of non-verbal communication i.e. space, body, language, gesture, tone of voice and how this impacts positively and negatively on the pupil they are communicating with.
+Staff know to also consider the impact of non-verbal communication i.e. space, body, language, gesture, tone of voice and how this impacts positively and negatively on the pupil they are communicating with at that time.